eugenenyathi/charlotte/README.md

 ### Important db notes

-- the .env db is set on mylsu
+- the .env db is set on charlotte
 - the student table stores all the personal info of the student
 - the profile table stores all the school related info
 - the users table stores all the login info